Strunzdesign/hdlcd/README.md

 Current state:
 - v1.3pre (git master branch)
-  - The shared header files were moved to the hdlcd-devel repository at https://github.com/Strunzdesign/hdlcd-devel
-  - Requires the header files from https://github.com/Strunzdesign/hdlcd-devel for compilation!
-  - Makes use of git submodules for "externals"

 - Since 25.07.2016 the master branch is considered stable to be used for the s-net(r) devices of the Fraunhofer-Institute for Integrated Circuits IIS
 - HDLCd v1.1 works well with s-net(r) BASE release 3.6